 As many as 40% of American adults will develop sciatica pain at some point in their lives.
-When sciatica-related pain begins to limit what you can do, schedule a diagnostic evaluation at Vascular and Interventional Associates in Crestview Hills, Kentucky.
-The medical team understands the limitations caused by pain related to chronic sciatica and offers customized treatments, including targeted epidural steroid injections, to provide you with long-term pain relief.
+When sciatica-related pain begins to limit what you can do, schedule a diagnostic evaluation at Vascular and Interventional Associates.
+The Board Certified Vein and Vascular Specialists serving the areas of Crestview Hills, KY, Northern Kentucky, and Cincinnati, OH understand the limitations caused by pain related to chronic sciatica and offers customized treatments, including targeted epidural steroid injections, to provide you with long-term pain relief.
 Schedule a consultation with the team today using the online booking system or by calling the office nearest you.

 Sciatica is a chronic condition that affects your sciatic nerve, which runs from your lower back down into your buttocks and legs.
 This painful condition develops when an injury or underlying medical condition causes structures in your lower back to press on the sciatic nerve.